Kevnz/kpi/readme.md

-# KPI - Faker API
+# KPI - API For Testing Things

 Fake data for testing things